Sgt. Major Tommy Weir - Civil War Veteran

 Thomas was too young to enlist when the War started.
 Tommy, as they called him, had been a “torch boy,” along with Charles French, in the old Baw Beese Company No. 2 Fire Department.
 At that time, Hillsdale had two fire departments, which competed against each other to put out fires.
 The torch boys got to ride in the parades, perched on top of the engine, with their uniforms of bright red jackets and white pants, holding up the stars and stripes.
 Tommy – and a lot of others - thought the army would be like that.

-Tommy finally got to enlist in the re-organized Fourth Michigan in July of 1864.
-Soon after, older brother Andrew also enlisted in the same, perhaps to look out after Tommy.
+Tommy finally got to enlist in the re-organized 4th Michigan on July 25, 1864.
+He was promoted to Corporal on Sept.
+2, 1864 and to Sgt.
+Major on May 10, 1865.
 They marched down into Tennessee, where Tommy got very sick.
 He was sent home on extended furlough, but never got better.
 Thomas Weir, Sergeant Major of the 4th Michigan Infantry, age 20 years, died in Hillsdale, January 30, 1866, and was laid to rest in Oak Grove Cemetery, Hillsdale.

-His framed picture and military rifle are now in possession of the Hillsdale County Historical Society.
+These two pictures and Tommy's military rifle are now in possession of the Hillsdale County Historical Society.

 Carol A. Lackey